 demo, we’ll build a splash screen for both Android and iOS.
 The tutorial will walk you through how to prepare the right image sizes, update the necessary files, and hide the splash screen on the app load.
 The finished app will look like the screenshot below:

-To follow along with this React Native splash screen tutorial, you should have:
+To follow along with this tutorial, it is important you have:

-Creating a splash screen for a mobile application is a bit tricky and you don’t want to risk having display issues on some devices due to inconsistencies in your splash screen resolutions.
-For instance, the Android device’s requirements are totally different from that of iOS.
+Creating a splash screen for a mobile application can be tricky, and you don’t want to risk having display issues on some devices due to inconsistencies in your splash screen resolutions.
+For example, the Android device’s requirements are totally different from that of iOS.
 Most experienced designers can create the required splash screen resolutions for both devices from scratch.

-However, there are lots of available third-party tools that can help you create a splash screen for both Android and iOS.
+However, there are many available third-party tools available that can help you create a splash screen for both Android and iOS.
 In this tutorial, we will be using the App Icon Generator, an online platform for creating icons and images for Android and iOS apps.

 Before you proceed, make sure you have a high-definition, 2,000-by-2,000px (72 PPI) image ready.
 You can clone the complete source code for these tutorials on GitHub.